 - Excellent keyboard skills.

-Interns receive a stipend for a semester.
+Interns may receive a stipend for a semester depending on their assignment, time commitment and financial need.
 NASBE offices are located at 2121 Crystal Drive in Arlington, VA and are easily accessible from the DC metro yellow and blue lines.
 Start dates are somewhat flexible depending upon a student’s school schedule.
 Student is responsible for housing, board, and transportation.

 How to Apply

-Send a cover letter, resume, three letters of reference and a 3- to 5-page writing sample (excerpts are fine) to email@example.com with “Application for Internship” in the subject heading.
+Send a cover letter, resume, and a 3- to 5-page writing sample (excerpts are fine) to firstname.lastname@example.org with “Application for Internship” in the subject heading.
+Applications are rolling.

 Responsibilities – General association responsibilities may include: